prabhatsharma/open-telemetry1/README.md

 # Open telemetry 1

-This is a sample application to demonstrate open telemetry tracing auto instrumentation of a go application that uses gin-gonic framework.
+This is a sample application to demonstrate open telemetry tracing instrumentation of a go application that uses gin-gonic framework.